Degree Nomenclature

 MAJOR

-Is defined as the primary academic field of specialized study offered by an academic department.
-A major has an academic evaluation (degree audit) and appears on the academic transcript and on the diploma (e.g., Sociology, Mathematics, Psychology. etc.).
+A major is the primary academic field of study offered in an academic discipline.
+A major generally consists of between 36 and 48 units that are unduplicated in the Core Curriculum/General Education.
+A major has an academic evaluation (degree audit) and appears on the academic transcript and on the diploma (e.g. Sociology, Mathematics, Psychology, etc.).

 DECLARING AN ACADEMIC MAJOR

 All undergraduate students must declare an academic major no later than the end of their third full term of work.
 Students may be aided in this determination by consulting with departments of interest or the academic advisor for undeclared majors.
-Formal declaration of a major or a change of major is made by filing a Change or Declaration of Major form found in the student portal (login required)and file with the Office of the Registrar.
+Formal declaration of a major or a change of major is made by filing a Change or Declaration of Major form found on the Office of the Registrar website.

 MINOR